carla-simulator/map/doc/ad_map_access/HLD_MapDataModel.md

 traffic lights in the map data having specific semantics.
 In the end these are summarized by the general term *Landmark* supporting different types of landmarks { TRAFFIC_SIGN, TRAFFIC_LIGHT, POLE, GUIDE_POST, TREE, STREET_LAMP, etc.}.
-Similar to lanes, every landmark has its landmarkId as unique identifier.
+Similar to lanes, every landmark has its landmark_id as unique identifier.
 Landmarks have a dedicated position and orientation in the world as well as a bounding box.
 Traffic lights and Traffic signs have additional information  defining the concrete details on it (like subtype or supplementary text).